 Children and teens who play sports may be at an increased risk of developing pelvic floor dysfunction (bladder and bowel incontinence).
 This is especially true for kids who participate in gymnastics, running, basketball, football and other high-impact activities.

-In sports injuries, pelvic floor dysfunction refers to having difficulty controlling bladder or bowel function.
-This includes leaking urine or losing control of the bladder or bowel.
-In children, the problem could be caused by overly weak or tight muscles in the pelvic floor.
-Pelvic floor dysfunction also may be caused by too much straining or impact during a sports activity, resulting in injury.
+In children, pelvic floor dysfunction could be caused by overly weak or tight muscles in the pelvic floor.
+Pelvic floor dysfunction may also be caused by too much straining or impact during a sports activity, resulting in injury.

-Orders/referrals for patients that need rehab services due to pelvic floor dysfunction are sent to Cook Children's SPORTS for prompt triaging.
+Orders/referrals for patients that need rehabilitation services due to incontinence, constipation, pain or pelvic floor dysfunction are sent to Cook Children's rehabilitation services for prompt triaging.

 To make a referral: